warbe-maker/warbe-maker.github.io/_drafts/Errors-in-VBA-projects.md

         AppErr = vbObjectError + lNo
 End Function
 ```
-The advantage of this approach is that each procedure can have its own _Application Error Numbers_ ranging from 1 to n.
+The error is raised by ```Err.Raise AppErr(1), ....``` and translated back when the error us displayed.
+In connection with a clear identification of the error source each procedure can have its own _Application Error Numbers_ ranging from 1 to n.

 #### Error source
 Since VB does not provide any means to obtain the procedures and the modules name the following should be mandatory for procedure: